atanasyanew/aqua-app/README.md

 #### Waterproof DS18B20 temperature sensor

-The DS18B20 temperature sensor is used for monitoring the tempreture.
+The DS18B20 temperature sensor is used for monitoring the temperature.
 Provides 9-bit to 12-bit Celsius temperature measurements

 Features